craigfrancis/datetime/readme.md

 The XCode version of this widget, using Swift 3, uses a WebView.

-It does this by adding an icon to NSStatusBar (the system menu bar), where a left click will open an NSPopover.
+It does this by adding an icon to `NSStatusBar` (the system menu bar), where a left click will open an `NSPopover`.

 The widget intentionally remains open until a second left click (so multiple values can be copy/pasted).

-A right hand click will open an NSMenu, allowing the user to quit.
+A right hand click will open an `NSMenu`, allowing the user to quit.

 The majority of the code is in HTML/CSS/JavaScript (found in the [View](./xcode/DateTime/View) folder).

-But PHP is used for date formatting and the timestamp diff.
+PHP is used for date formatting and the timestamp diff.

 JavaScript does this by calling `DateTimeApp.message()`, which is received by the swift function `DateTimeMessage`, and passed on to PHP.
 The response is returned to JavaScript.